 Sustainable Food Systems Educator / Network Facilitator & Consultant

 Lisa holds an interdisciplinary PhD in the Social Ecology of Food.
-As an academic, she explores the social ecosystems within the food system from the perspectives of Communication Studies, Sociology, Political Theory, and the study of social networks and complex adaptive systems.
-She examines the social ecology of values-based food systems as sites of participatory and transformative change.
+Her work explores the social ecosystems found within the food system from the perspectives of Communication Studies, Sociology, Economics, Political Theory and study of social networks and complex adaptive systems.

 Lisa is a sensory ethnographer who photographs, researches, and writes about the performance of food, cultural foodways, and the modulation of affect embodied in food spaces.